MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 ls            ### List the files in your current directory ls -a         ### List the files in your current directory; do not ignore entries starting with .
 ```
 b.
-Change current directory to the root of the file system and explore the directory structure
+Change current directory to the root directory of the file system and explore the directory structure
 ```bash
 cd /          ### / represents the root of the file system ls -l         ### List files in long format